Saturday, November 23, 2024

 A 1930S DEPRESSION ERA THANKSGIVING

 This pushed Congress to set a fixed-date for the holiday.
 On October 6, 1941 the House passed a joint resolution declaring the last Thursday in November to be the legal Thanksgiving Day.
 However, the Senate amended the resolution, establishing the observance as the fourth Thursday, which would take into account those years when November has five Thursdays.
-The House agreed to the amendment, and President Roosevelt signed the resolution on December 26, 1941, establishing the fourth Thursday in November as the Federal Thanksgiving Day.
+The House agreed to the amendment, and President Roosevelt signed the resolution on December 26, 1941, establishing the fourth Thursday in November as our Federal Thanksgiving Day.

 THE FORTIES